kruly/Discord-Message-Scheduler/README.md

 After starting, messages will be sent to each channel every 60 seconds, and the logs will update accordingly.

-# 🛠️ Bug's to be fixed
+## 🛠️ Bug's to be fixed

 • Stop/Restart button not working

-# 🛠️ Features to be worked on
+## 🛠️ Features to be worked on

-• Ability to send different messages to different channel id's •Nickname's for each channel id
+• Ability to send different messages to different channel id's

+• Nickname's for each channel id

 ## DM mattmatt10. if you found a Bug!!! 🐛